Provision of procedural advice and programming services.

 Factors influencing workload and staffing levels are set out above.

-The 2007 senators' survey again revealed high levels of satisfaction among senators with the advice, documents and services of the office, comparable with levels reached in earlier surveys, and did not suggest any areas of major concern.
+The principal medium for evaluating our services is the biennial survey of senators' satisfaction with the services provided by the department, due to be conducted next in early 2009.
+As reported previously, the 2007 survey revealed high levels of satisfaction among senators with the advice, documents and services of the Table Office, consistent with the high levels reported in previous surveys, and did not suggest any areas of major concern.

-The office also monitors its own performance—for example, by keeping track of response times for inquiries and surveying users of its bills information documents.
-This monitoring also indicated a high level of client satisfaction during 2006–07.
+The office also monitors its own performance—for example, by keeping track of response times for inquiries.
+This monitoring indicates that the high level of service noted in recent surveys continued during 2007–08.

-Finally, much of the work of the office involves direct contact with senators, their staff and other clients.
-This presents an ongoing opportunity for feedback about the office's services.
+Much of our work involves frequent direct contact with senators, their staff and other clients.
+This presents an ongoing opportunity to receive feedback about our services.
 Informal feedback continued to be very positive.

-In 2007–08, the Table Office will continue its core work relating to the sittings of the Senate.
-In particular, staff will provide advice and produce documents to facilitate chamber proceedings and the legislative process; prepare formal and informal records of Senate business; process and archive table documents; provide inquiries and document distribution services; and support the work of committees.
+In 2008–09, the Table Office will continue its core work relating to the sittings of the Senate.
+In particular, staff will provide advice and produce documents to facilitate chamber proceedings and the legislative process; prepare formal and informal records of Senate business; process and archive tabled documents; provide inquiries and document distribution services; and support the work of committees.